karlrees/docker_bedrockserver/README.md

 docker run -dit --name="minecraft" --network="host" karlrees/docker_bedrockserver:latest
 ```

-Of course, the most preferred solution (and most likely to be supported going forward) would be to start mounting the mcdata volume instead, as described elsewehere herein.
+Of course, the most preferred solution (and most likely to be supported going forward) would be to start mounting the mcdata volume instead of the worlds folder, as described elsewehere herein.

 A few changes in the update that you may or may not need to be aware of: